beechovsky/elixir_phoenix_bootcamp/notes/intro_elixir.md

 This creates a project, which is simply a directory structure containing the bare minimum to get stared, the most important of which is the project's core *Module*.

-Create the Cards project and run IEX from within `/path/to/cards/` to interact with the project and default `hello` method like so:
+Create the Cards project and run IEx from within `/path/to/cards/` to interact with the project and default `hello` method like so:

 ```
 iex(1)> Cards